sodapopcan/vim-ifionly/README.markdown

 split... hence If I Only&hellip;

 If this sounds useful to you yet you like to have something like NERDTree open at all times, `g:ifionly_filetypes` can be set in your vimrc.
-It take a list of filetypes to be left alone by this plugin.
+It takes a list of filetypes to be left alone by this plugin.
 For example:

 ```viml
 let g:ifionly_filetypes = ['nerdtree']